ShellShoccar-jpn/csp_en/1/-2321_shebang.md

 ### 2) "`set -u`"

 "set" command sets the following arguments to the shell as options.
 And, "-u" is the option to abort the shell script when the script tries to read a variable having no value.
 It is useful for finding out misspelled variables.
 However, there are some points to be aware of the option.
-See ["`$*`/`$@`" variable section](-2440.md) and ["reading a undefined variable" section](variables.md#reading-a-undefined-variable).
+See ["`$*`/`$@`" variables section](-2440_doller_asterisk_and_atmark.md) and ["reading a undefined variable" section](shell_variables.md#reading-a-undefined-variable).

 ### 3) "`umask 0022`"